Provable Training Set Debugging for Linear Regression: SUPPORT RECOVERY

 \end{example}

-\begin{example} [Random design setting] Next, consider a random design setting where the rows of $X$ and $\Xtil$ are drawn from a common distribution with covariance matrix $\Sigma$.
-We see that the three conditions become relaxed in the presence of the second data pool when $n$ and $m$ are large.
+\begin{example}[Random design]Consider a random design setting where the rows of $X$ and $\Xtil$ are drawn from a common sub-Gaussian distribution with covariance $\Sigma$.
+The conditions in Assumptions~\ref{C1}--\ref{C3} are relaxed in the presence of a second data pool when $n$ and $m$ are large compared to $p$: First, $b_{\min}'$ increases by adding a second pool.
+Second, $\alpha' \approx \frac{\|X_{T^c}\Sigma^{-1}X_T\|_\infty}{n-t+\eta n}$, so the mutual incoherence parameter also decreases by adding a second pool.
+Third,